EnterpriseDB/tpa/RELNOTES.md

 This release requires you to run `tpaexec setup` after upgrading (and will fail with an error otherwise)

+### Changes to package installation behaviour

+In earlier versions, running `tpaexec deploy` could potentially upgrade installed packages, unless an exact version was explicitly specified (e.g., by setting postgres_package_version).
+However, this was never a safe, supported, or recommended way to upgrade.
+In particular, services may not have been safely and correctly restarted after a package upgrade during deploy.

+With this release onwards, `tpaexec deploy` will never upgrade installed packages.
+The first deploy will install all required packages (either a specific version, if set, or the latest available), and subsequent runs will see that the package is installed, and do nothing further.
+This is a predictable and safe new default behaviour.

+If you need to update components, use `tpaexec update-postgres`.
+In this release, the command can update Postgres and Postgres-related packages such as BDR or pglogical, as well as certain other components, such as HARP, pgbouncer, and etcd (if applicable to a particular cluster).
+Future releases will safely support upgrades of more components.

 ### Notable changes

 - Run "harpctl apply" only if the HARP bootstrap config is changed